Some Observations re: Maryland's Election Procedures, 2016 onwards

 |Security Issues with the Expansion of Online Ballot Delivery and Marking|

-24 states allow online ballot delivery.
-Of these, 21 recognize the security risks of online ballot delivery and restrict it to the very small fraction of the voting population who need it---such as overseas voters and those serving in the military.
-Three states (Alaska, Maryland and Washington) allow all registered voters to use online ballot delivery, greatly increasing the risk of malware influencing election outcome, and the incentive to deploy such malware.
+In 2016, 24 states allowed online ballot delivery.
+Of these, 21 recognized the security risks of online ballot delivery and restricted it to the very small fraction of the voting population who needed it---such as overseas voters and those serving in the military.
+Three states (Alaska, Maryland and Washington) allowed all registered voters to use online ballot delivery, greatly increasing the risk of malware influencing election outcome, and the incentive to deploy such malware.

-Among the three states referred to above, Alaska provides the weakest protections because it allows all voters to return voted ballots on the internet.
-Of the other two, who limit internet return to only a small fraction of voters, Washington checks signatures on returned voted ballots, but Maryland does not.
+Among the three states referred to above, Alaska then provided the weakest protections because it allowed all voters to return voted ballots on the internet.
+This was changed later and Alaska no longer allows internet return of voted ballots for all voters.
+Of the other two states, who limit internet return to only a small fraction of voters, Washington checked signatures on returned voted ballots, but Maryland still does not.
 As a consequence, the main authentication of the voter happens before she receives her ballot, and, thereafter, possession of the ballot is everything.
 A virtual ballot delivered online is a string of ones and zeroes that can be captured, stored and reused by malware on the voter's computer.
 It can be redirected, over the internet, by the malware to someone else who can print it, complete it and mail it.
 (In order to ensure that a voted ballot received by the election authority was indeed sent by the voter, signatures are used as the primary authentication mechanism for absentee ballots, see NIST IR 7711*. )

 The use of an online ballot marking tool exposes the vote to any malware, including spyware, on the voter's computer.
 It violates ballot secrecy and also provides information to malware that might try to redirect the ballot to another entity if it does not like the entered vote.
 Of the 16 other states with online marking tools, 14 recognize the need to restrict access to those disadvantaged without it, and only two allow all registered voters to use it.